rontarrant/gtkDcoding/docs/_posts/2019-07-23-0055-mvc-viii-dynamically-loading-a-treeview.md

 ---
-title: 0055 – MVC VIII – Dynamically Loading a TreeView
+title: "0055: MVC VIII – Dynamically Loading a TreeView"
 layout: post
 topic: mvc
 description: GTK Tutorial on how to dynamically load a TreeView.